-Dimensional effects can substantially increase Ag electrical resistivity in thin films and narrow wire geometries due to its large mean free path (\sim 58 nm) as documented recently in the literature [9-11].
-More recent work has confirmed this trend, documenting an average electrical resistivity for single crystal FCC Ag wires of 11.9 $\mu\Omega$ -cm for wires with average diameters of 40-50 nm [12].
+Dimensional effects can substantially increase Ag electrical resistivity in thin films and narrow wire geometries due to its large mean free path (~ 58 nm) as documented recently in the literature [12, 13, 14].
+More recent work has confirmed this trend, documenting an average electrical resistivity for single crystal FCC Ag wires of 11.9 $\mu\Omega$ -cm for wires with average diameters of 40-50 nm [15].
 Still, there are examples of nanoscale Ag wires which have exhibited attractive values of electrical resistivity.
-Sub 100 nm diameter single-crystal Ag nanowires exhibiting a resistivity \sim 2.6 $\mu\Omega$ -cm have been demonstrated [13].
-Although a relatively large wire diameter, this low value of resistivity indicates a substantial sensitivity to processing and will motivate continued work in Ag nanolines.
-Due to issues related to FAB introduction and added cost Ag will have to show significant improvement vs. Cu at narrow line dimensions for industry adoption to occur.
+Sub 100 nm diameter single-crystal Ag nanowires exhibiting a resistivity indicates a substantial sensitivity to processing and will motivate continued work in Ag nanolines.

-5.2.3 METALLIC PHONON ENGINEERING
+METALLIC PHONON ENGINEERING

-Electron-phonon scattering contributes substantially, 20to 40%, to electrical resistivity at room temperature and above in narrow dimensions [14, 15].
+Electron-phonon scattering contributes substantially to electrical resistivity at room temperature and above [17, 18].
 Although surface scattering is expected to dominate at sub-32 nm wire widths, reduction of electron-phonon scattering should be pursued.
 Metal quantum wells have been shown to reduce electron-phonon coupling in the proper geometry and material.
-Ultra-thin (3 nm) Ag films on vanadium substrates have exhibited a reduction in electro-phonon coupling by 38% over bulk Ag [16].
-This is expected to translate roughly to a 30% reduction in phononinduced electrical resistivity or approximately a 10% reduction in total resistivity at room temperature with nominal impact on local density of states and surface scattering [17].
-Similarly, 13 nm Ag films on a Cu (111) substrate exhibit a 42% reduction in electron-phonon coupling compared to the bulk [18] holding the same promise for reduction of electrical resistivity.
-Although imperfect metal-metal interfaces may mask resistivity benefits due to reduced electronphonon coupling, such multilayer geometries bear continued research.
+Ultra-thin (3 nm) Ag films on vanadium substrates have exhibited a reduction in electro-phonon coupling by 38% over bulk Ag [19].
+This is expected to translate roughly to a 30% reduction in phonon-induced electrical resistivity at room temperature withnominal impact on local density of states and surface scattering [20].
+Similarly, 13 nm Ag films on a Cu (111) substrate exhibit a 42% reduction in electron-phonon coupling compared to the bulk [21] holding the same promise for reduction of electrical resistivity.
+Although imperfect metal-metal interfaces may mask resistivity benefits due to reduced electron-phonon coupling, such multilayer geometries bear continued research emphasis.

-5.2.4 METALLIC GEOMETRIC RESONANCE
+METALLIC GEOMETRIC RESONANCE

 Quantum confinement effects are generally deleterious regarding electrical resistivity.
-Such effects typically enhance electron scattering (whether from surfaces or phonons) due to restriction in density of states or inter-sub-band scattering [17, 19].
-These effects result from finite size restrictions on electron quantum-state wave vectors [20].
-A distinct type of quantum confinement effect was predicted based on electron surface scattering [21-23].
+Such effects typically enhance electron scattering (whether from surfaces or phonons) due to restriction in density of states or inter-sub-band scattering [20, 22].
+These effects result from finite size restrictions on electron quantum-state wave vectors [23].
+A distinct type of quantum confinement effect was predicted based on electron surface scattering [24-26].
 One implication was the presence of geometric resonances for multilayer films in which a layer interface coincided with a node in the transverse wave function (or its derivative).
 Several resonances existed for individual layer thicknesses in the range of 1-3 nm, in line with current and future cladding technologies.
 The end effect is a predicted reduction in inter-sub-band scattering which could enable near-ballistic transport (neglecting phonon-induced scattering).
 The investigations of such effects will see expansion as more core-shell nanoline geometries are investigated in conventional metallics as an alternative to Cu and carbon-based interconnects.